congbangitiu/FurniScape/README.md

 * The frontend (React.js) manages the user interface (View).

-* Redu✔ and A✔ios bridge the gap between the two, handling state management and data fetching (ViewModel).
+* Redux and Axios bridge the gap between the two, handling state management and data fetching (ViewModel).

 **Maintainability:**